-Objective:

 That height, setback and siting of buildings:

-(a) is compatible with the character o f the area:

-(b) does not cause an unreasonable l

-(c) minimises the impact on the nature •
+- (a) is compatible with the character of the area; - (b) does not cause an unreasonable loss of amenity; - (c) minimises the impact on the natural values of the area; and - (d) minimises the impact on adjacent uses.

-(d) minimises the impact on adjacent
+(a) Thirminises the impact on adjacem

-Performance Criteria

-Acceptable Solution P3
+Acceptable Solution Performance Criteria

-A2
+A2 P3

 Buildings must have a setback from a Buildings must be sited to be compatible

 frontage of not less than 20m. with the character of the area, having

 regard to:

 (a) the topography of the site;

 (b) the setbacks of adjacent buildings;

 (c) the height bulk and form of existing

 and proposed buildings;

 (d) the appearance when viewed from

 roads and public places; and

-A.2 (e) the retention of vegetation.
+(e) the retention of vegetation.

 A3 P3

 Buildings must have a setback from side Buildings must be sited to not cause an

-and rear boundaries of not less than 10m. unreasonable loss of amenity to adjoining
+and rear boundaries of not less than 10m.

 properties, having regard to:

 (a) the topography of the site;

 (b) the size, shape and orientation of

 the site;

 (c) the setbacks of surrounding

 buildings;

 (d) the height bulk and form of existing

 and proposed buildings;

 (e) the character of the development

 existing on established properties in

 the area; and

 (f) any overshadowing of adjoining

 properties or public places.

-P2 - The proposed dwelling has a minimum 15m frontage setback.
+- P2 The proposed dwelling has a minimum 15m frontage setback.
 The reduced setback is considered minor given the bulk of the building is closer to the 20m setback.
 The proposed development is considered to be compatible with the existing streetscape.
-The performance criteria are satisfied.

-P3 - The proposed outbuilding has a 4m rear setback.
+The performance criteria are satisfied. - P3 The proposed outbuilding has a 4m rear setback.
 The reduced setback for the outbuilding is adjacent open space within the neighbouring lot and will not impact any amenity to the adjoining property.
 The proposal is suitably designed and located to reduce visual amenity impacts and therefore satisfies P3.